Skip to content

 ←→↑↓⬆⬇⬅➡

-2. Deduplication: Duplicates are removed automatically.
+2. Duplicates are removed.

 When rendering a character, SnowB BMF uses this priority order:

-• Text Format: Lists all characters with their texture coordinates
+• Text format lists all characters with their texture coordinates.

-• XML Format: Includes character codes and glyph information
+• XML format includes character codes and glyph information.

 • Each character occupies space in the packed texture